Staying Smart About Stewardship Volunteers: 3 Lessons from our Shared Calendar

 Maybe you posted an event to the calendar awhile back, but no one signed up and you got discouraged.
 We have some good news: in the last two years, volunteer sign-ups through the calendar have grown an average of 72%.

 In 2014, the Harris Center and its citizen science arm, the Ashuelot Valley Environmental Observatory (AVEO), posted their annual Salamander Crossing Brigades training on the calendar, but didn’t get any sign-ups.
 The following spring, they received one sign-up.
 Last year, six people signed up to help the salamanders.
-This year, there have been 15 sign-ups so far (with time left to reserve your spot in Hancock)!

 The lesson here is simple: Many more people are using the calendar to sign up for volunteer events, so try again!